 - Explore land based learning concepts and discuss environmental impacts on butterfly habitats.

-- Discuss common butterfly species in Alberta and why colour, symmetry and pattern are important for their survival.
+- Discuss common butterfly species in Alberta, such as, Red Admiral, Painted Lady, Tiger Swallowtail, Monarch, and why colour, symmetry and pattern are so important for their survival.

 Suggested field trips to pair with: